 She is also the creator of the Brand it!™ framework, and host of the Brand it! with Petchy podcast."Your brand is what other people think of you" – @sarahsantacroce #humanemarketing Click To Tweet

-In this episode, you’ll learn about building community through your email list as well as…
+In this episode, you’ll learn about branding vs. marketing as well as…

 - Personal branding vs. branding: what’s the difference